Festaff volunteer requirements

 • Tent: in a good condition with all the components.

-• Attire and consumables for all weather types: wellies, shorts, waterproof jacket, sturdy footwear, warm top, hat, sun block, etc.
+• Attire and consumables for all weather types: wellies, shorts, waterproof jacket, sturdy footwear, warm top, hat, sun block, etc - check the forecast before you leave home.

 • Food: you may want to bring food with you as food on site can be a little pricey.